Activities and Piloting

 After the Dublin meeting using Skype meetings as the channel for communication, partners worked on the identification of the selection of disciplines to develop the new cooperative learning model and the revised learning outcomes.
 All countries had prepared a country report presented to the partners in the Dublin meeting – these were the basis of the synthesis report developed by the University of Malta.
 The WP leader Inqubator Leeuwarden presented a proposal of the disciplines to be adapted to the new learning cooperative process, their curricula and the first draft off the model.

 DIFME partners met up in Regensburg at the end of November 2019.
 The tasks were divided among partners for the actual development of the contents and assessed and discussed at length on the basis that contents are to provide micro entrepreneurs with an agile toolkit wherein the description of the learning objectives and skills are to be developed together with the indicative timetable for own learning and the theoretical oriented learning.

-All the partners have worked on the content, and their work was assessed by the Quality partner ISOB prior to peer reviewing partners’ content again.
-The DIFME peer review involved subjecting the work and research to the scrutiny of other DIFME partner who are experts in the same field to check its validity and evaluate its suitability for publication.
-Furthermore, the peer review involved non academics to ensure that the content is simplified rather than theoretical for the target audience.
-The peer review has helped the partners decide whether the work is of the required standard acceptable to the target audience of students and microentrepreneurs or if it should be revisited once again.
+Nevertheless, within this period all the partners used this timeframe to further improve on the eLearning tool content, wherein their work was assessed by the Quality partner ISOB prior to peer reviewing partners’ content once again.
+The DIFME peer review involved subjecting the work and research to the scrutiny of other DIFME partners as experts in the same field to check content validity and evaluate its suitability for publication.
+Furthermore, the peer review also involved non-academics to ensure that the content is simplified rather than offer a theoretical course.
+This quality assessment has ensured that partners offer non-theoretical coursework.
+Once concluded all the content was made available in the consortium languages i.e. English, German, Greek, Italian, Dutch and Bulgarian.